Maria Konnikova: Poker career

-Konnikova's interest in poker was piqued when she encountered John von Neumann's game theory.
-She saw poker as a way to explore the interplay of skill and chance in the human psyche.
-In an interview with The New York Times, Konnikova stated that her motivation was not rooted in gambling, but in understanding the psychological aspects of the game.
-In 2016, Konnikova established contact with Erik Seidel, a seasoned poker professional, who became her mentor and coach as she immersed herself for a year in the world of competitive poker.
+Konnikova has said that she became interested in poker after reading John von Neumann’s work on game theory.
+She described it as a way to examine the mind’s responses to conditions that involve both skill and chance.
+Konnikova told The New York Times, "When I started this, I didn’t know how many cards were in a deck.
+I hate casinos.
+I have zero interest in gambling."

-Konnikova made her debut on a major poker stage at the 2017 PokerStars tournament in Monte Carlo.
-In January 2018 she won the PCA National event in the PokerStars Caribbean Adventure No-Limit Hold'em Championship, earning a cash prize of $84,600.
-She was awarded a Platinum Pass worth $30,000, which gave her entry to the PokerStars Players Championship in January 2019.
-Her accumulated winnings prior to this had amounted to approximately $30,000.
+Konnikova competed in her first major tournament, the PokerStars tournament 2017 in Monte Carlo.
+In January 2018, she won the PCA National event at the PokerStars Caribbean Adventure No-Limit Hold'em Championship, winning $84,600.
+The win also came with a Platinum Pass worth $30,000 to the PokerStars Players Championship in January 2019.
+Her total earnings prior to the event were about $30,000.

 After her win in 2018, Konnikova delayed work on her book The Biggest Bluff in order to compete in more tournaments with higher stakes and she became a full-time professional poker player.
 From June 2018 to November 2019 she partnered with PokerStars, who sponsored her in professional tournaments.
 In September 2023, Konnikova rejoins PokerStars Team Pro.

 Konnikova won her first World Series of Poker bracelet in the U.S. 2024 WSOP Online series, winning the event NLHE Fall Crazy 8’s event, along with a cash prize of $68,478.